ied206/jvbeacon-tg/README.md

-﻿JovelBeacon v1.3 (20150219)
+# JovelBeacon v1.3 (20150219)

-Linux Server Monitoring Telegram Bot
+## Linux Server Monitoring Telegram Bot

-﻿Usage
+### Usage

-$ bin/telegram-cli -k tg-server.pub -s beacon/JovelBeacon.lua -d &
+$ bin/telegram-cli -k tg-server.pub -s beacon/jvbeacon.lua -d &

 Should have these Folder Tree
-beacon/ - Include JovelBeacon.lua
+beacon/ - Include jvBeacon.lua
-beacon/log/ - The folder where logs will be saved. beacon/help/ - The folder where help texts are saved.
+beacon/log/ - The folder where logs will be saved beacon/help/ - The folder where help texts are stored

+### This is prototype commit, so wait for further instruction.